sisl/POMDPStressTesting.jl/joss/paper.md

 Stochastic optimization solvers such as the cross-entropy method [@cem] are also available and random search is provided as a baseline.
 Additional solvers can easily be added by adhering to the POMDPs.jl interface.

-The AST formulation treats the falsification problem (i.e. finding failures) as a Markov decision process with a reward function that uses a measure of distance to a failure event to guide the search towards failure.
+The AST formulation treats the falsification problem (i.e. finding failures) as a Markov decision process (MDP) with a reward function that uses a measure of distance to a failure event to guide the search towards failure.
 The reward function also uses the state transition probabilities to guide towards \textit{likely} failures.
 Reinforcement learning aims to maximize the discounted sum of expected rewards, therefore maximizing the sum of log-likelihoods is equivalent to maximizing the likelihood of a trajectory.
 A gray-box simulation environment steps the simulation and outputs the state transition probabilities, and the black-box system under test is evaluated in the simulator and outputs an event indication and the real-valued distance metric (i.e. how close we are to failure).